K0NGR3SS/StudyNotes2Audio/README.md

 # AWS StudyNotes2Audio

-A serverless text-to-speech conversion system that transforms your study notes into portable audio files using AWS Lambda, Amazon Polly, and S3.
+My biggest personal project, a serverless text-to-speech conversion system that transforms your study notes into portable audio files using AWS Lambda, Amazon Polly, and S3.

 ---